aveniridm/envion/README.md

 If instead you load **mono audio material**, there is also a **Mono → Stereo** function in the top-right corner.
 This function creates a small loop and copies the data from the **left array** into the **right array**.

+> Ultra-stereo material is recommended for this kind of application.
+> When loading and mirroring mono material, activate **Nuke** on alternate channels of the matrix mixer to emphasize differences between left and right arrays, **widening the stereo field**.

 ---